A Gesture Life: Plot summary

-In a flashback, Hata focuses on his relationship with K. She is a sex slave (comfort woman) from Korea.
+In a flashback, Hata focuses on his relationship with K, a sex slave (comfort woman) from Korea.
 Originally, Captain Ono expresses a peculiar interest in her, and Hata as well; Ono tells Hata that she is to be kept away from the comfort house, where the other comfort women are staying, and also tells him to inform everyone that she is sick, signified by a kurohata (black flag), to make sure that only he had access to her.
 K grows close to Lieutenant Kurohata, because they are able to talk to each other in her native tongue.
 The two speak frequently of their backgrounds, and it is revealed that K is from a higher-class family that did not value their daughters, resulting in her "volunteering" to become a comfort woman.
 Kurohata finds himself thinking about her frequently, growing more anxious to see her in the evenings every day.
 He falls in love with her intelligent demeanor and ethereal beauty.
-He is overcome with desire and has intercourse with her without her consent.
+He is overcome with desire and rapes her.

 Later, Captain Ono tells Lieutenant Kurohata that he is going to have sex with K, and when he reports this to K, she begs him to kill her, saying that if he truly did love her, he wouldn't naively think that they could live together after the war.
 Kurohata refuses.
 When Ono arrives and tries to have sex with her, she stabs him in the throat, killing him.
 She asks Hata to kill her too with Ono's pistol, but instead, he fires his gun at Ono's corpse and tells the others that Ono was showing off his gun and accidentally killed himself.
 In the end, Doc Hata does not say explicitly that K died after she is raped by 30 or more soldiers, but it is clear that she dies.
 He admits that he has frequent hallucinations of her in his house in Bedley Run, draped with a black flag.

 Doc Hata eventually changes for the better and appears to move on from his traumatic experiences in the war.
-He and Sunny grow closer again, and he is shown selling his house.
+He and Sunny appear to grow closer again, and he is shown selling his house.